Mr. Tickle: The Mr. Men Show

 In the 2008 TV series The Mr. Men Show, Mr. Tickle remains relatively the same in looks, though his hat is aqua with a stripe on it and his arms have a normal size, but can stretch out when needed.
 However, he tickles other Mr. Men and Little Misses due to the absence of the humans of Dillydale.
 He is still determined to tickle everyone he interacts with as far as some character traits go, but, instead of doing it for mischief, he does it to make people happy, and will stop when nobody wants him to tickle them—save for when the opportunity knocks with Mr. Grumpy, who is his favourite target.
-He speaks with a Scottish accent and a Welsh accent.
+He speaks with a Canadian accent in the US dub and a Welsh accent in the UK Dub.
 He has a catchphrase: "I think somebody needs a tickle!"
 In both of the US and UK dubs, he is voiced by Jeff Stewart and Rob Rackstraw, respectively.

 Criticism

 The Mr. Tickle character has been invoked in discussions over whether tickling children may violate their bodily integrity.
-Critiquing the unequally applied justice in the realm of Mr. Men, Charlie Brooker decries the fact that Mr. Tickle goes unpunished despite being a "1970s children's entertainer with wandering hands who runs around town touching strangers inappropriately from dawn till dusk", making an apparently tacit referral to Jimmy Savile.
+Critiquing the unequally applied justice in the realm of Mr. Men, Charlie Brooker decries the fact that Mr. Tickle goes unpunished despite being a "1970s children's entertainer with wandering hands who runs around town touching strangers inappropriately from dawn till dusk".
 Journalist Eleanor Mills compared Mr. Tickle to sex offender Harvey Weinstein in a discussion of misogyny in the Mr. Men books.